- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 Tooth flipper

 A flipper is meant to be a temporary solution to replace one or more missing teeth.
-It’s also referred to as a temporary partial denture.
-It works much the same as a partial denture but is much less durable.
-The materials used to make a flipper are not meant to be used long term.
+It is also referred to as a temporary partial denture.
+It works much the same as a partial denture, but is much less durable.
+The materials used to make a flipper are not intended for long-term use.

 Very affordable